Nolan Arenado Preview, Player Props: Cardinals vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.51 team ERA ranks 20th among all MLB pitching staffs.
+- The Mets have the 20th-ranked team ERA among all league pitching staffs (4.49).

-- Senga (9-6) is going for his 10th victory when he gets the starting nod for the Mets in his 23rd start of the season.
-He's put together a 3.30 ERA in 122 2/3 innings pitched, with 149 strikeouts.
+- Carrasco (3-6) takes the mound for the Mets in his 19th start of the season.
+He's put together a 6.40 ERA in 84 1/3 innings pitched, with 62 strikeouts.

-- His most recent appearance was on Sunday against the Atlanta Braves, when the right-hander threw six innings, surrendering three earned runs while giving up four hits.
+- His last appearance was on Monday against the Pittsburgh Pirates, when the righty threw three innings, surrendering two earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.